Wool : From Sheep to Fabric

 As a natural, biodegradable, and renewable resource, wool has a lower ecological footprint compared to many synthetic materials.

-Innovative blends of wool with other fibers like silk and cotton are optimizing the best of multiple materials.
-Moreover, the exploration of wool in biodegradable packaging and the health sector signifies its versatility.
-All the while, the age-old artistry of wool remains alive in crafts such as felting and artisanal knitting, showcasing the timeless and evolving essence of this remarkable fiber.0
+Exciting blends of wool with other fibers like silk and cotton are creating fabrics that offer the best of multiple materials.
+And the exploration of wool in biodegradable packaging and healthcare products highlights its incredible versatility.

 Caring for woolen products involves some special considerations.
 To maintain their shape and luster: